 - Explosive Blasts.
 Injuries caused by an explosive blast are common among active-duty military personnel.
 Many researchers believe that the pressure wave passing through a victim’s brain can significantly disrupt healthy brain functioning.

 - Violence.
 Physical assault, domestic violence, child abuse, and gunshot wounds are all common causes of a head injury.

 - Sports Injuries.
 Extreme and high impact sports, such as football and hockey, can all cause concussions and other traumatic head injuries.

 Make sure to always call 911 if any of the following symptoms are present because they may be indicative of a serious brain injury:

 - Minimize Movement.
-Make sure an injured person remains lying down with their head and shoulders slightly elevated.
+Make sure an injured person remains in a lying down position with their head and shoulders slightly elevated.
 Do not move the person, especially their neck.
 After a head injury, the head and neck become very sensitive, which is why you should be extremely cautious if it is absolutely necessary to touch those areas of the body.

 - Stop the Bleeding.
 Use sterile gauze or a clean piece of cloth to apply firm pressure to the wound.
 Make sure not to apply any direct pressure to the wound if you suspect there may be a skull fracture.

 - Monitor Breathing and Alertness.
 Begin CPR immediately if a person shows no signs of breathing, coughing, or movement.